furaku/Sayuri/README.md

 -Qt Library ~ 5.3.

 ## Install
 Sorry, packages aren't created yet.
-Please build from source files.
+Please build from source files yourself.

 ## Licence
 You can use under the MIT licence.
 Plese see a [licence file](https://github.com/furaku/Sayuri/blob/master/LICENSE).